Last Updated on

 A 6ft trampoline cover will need to be at least 183 cm of 1.83 m in diameter to fit your trampoline.
 That’s the diameter of the whole structure including jumping mat, padding and steel frame.
 This size cover will protect any trampoline from the rain and wind so what kind of covers for a 6ft trampoline have I managed to find.

-Zero Gravity Ultima 6ft Trampoline Cover
+The Best 6ft Trampoline Cover

-So tell me a bit about the Zero Gravity Ultima trampoline cover.
+So tell me a bit about this trampoline cover.
 Well, it’s Made from hard-wearing material 180 gsm that’s up to 50% thicker than the standard budget covers that you can buy at the same price.
 Zero Gravity is a reputable trampoline brand and this cover meets their rigorous standards with elasticated straps that promise not to stretch too far and tear.
 A problem with some cheap trampoline covers.
 It keeps your trampoline protected from harmful UV rays and if you have a Zero Gravity trampoline with foldable enclosure you just simply need to fold it down and put the cover on.
 If you don’t have a foldable enclosure then it will need to be removed and stored to put it on.

 This cover for the trampoline has drain holes in the centre to allow rainwater to drain through which stops rain collecting and pools forming with can make your trampoline springs stretch which is not good for your trampoline especially over extended periods of time.